-Earnings per share (commonly called EPS) is a measure of profit (earnings) produced for each share that the company has issued.
+Earnings per share, commonly called EPS, is a measure of profit, or earnings, produced for each share that the company has issued.
 This ratio is an easy way to compare the profitability of different companies.
-An EPS figure that increases from quarter to quarter shows the company is doing well; if EPS drops, it means the company's growth is slowing.
+An EPS figure that increases from quarter to quarter shows the company is doing well.
+If EPS drops, it means the company's growth is slowing.

-The price-earnings (P/E) ratio is a gauge of value that tells you how much investors are paying per dollar of earnings.
+The price-earnings, or P/E, ratio is a gauge of value that tells you how much investors are paying per dollar of earnings.
 To calculate the P/E ratio, find the current share price and divide it by the EPS.
 This is usually calculated using EPS for the last 12 months, so add up the last four quarterly EPS numbers to get an annual figure.
 Compare the P/E ratio of one company to other companies in the same industry to determine which one investors value more.

 As an investor, dividends can play a significant role in your portfolio.
 Comparing the dividend yield of different companies' stock allows you to see which company is paying the best dividend relative to share price.
 Compute the dividend yield by dividing the annual dividends per share by the current share price.

 If the company has a good track record of paying dividends, and a high dividend yield relative to competitors, that means investors are getting a lot of bang for their investment buck.
 A low dividend yield, relative to the company's peers, means the stock may be overpriced for the dividend you are getting.